-Use maps to help your user quickly find their way around campus, the convention center, an exhibit hall, or any other locations you would like to include.
+Include maps in your guide to help users quickly find their way around campus, the convention center, an exhibit hall, or any other locations you would like to include.
 In addition to static map images, you can provide street addresses for turn-by-turn navigation or a birds-eye view of points of interest nearby.

 The Google Maps functionality is available on all plan levels!
 If you include the General Info module in your guide, users will be able to access turn-by-turn navigation to your guide's central location.

 To set your guide location: